 Healthcare System Preparedness

-DAC Healthcare System Preparedness aims to catalyze healthcare system transformation that allows Alzheimer’s patients and their families quicker access to life-changing innovations.
-To achieve this ambition, DAC Healthcare System Preparedness is implementing and evaluating global programs focused on increasing rates of cognitive screening, early detection, and accurate diagnosis of Alzheimer’s disease and related disorders.
+The DAC Healthcare System Preparedness (DAC-SP) program catalyzes global healthcare system transformation that allows patients and their families quicker access to life-changing innovations.
+Through implementation science, DAC-SP is evaluating global programs focused on increasing rates of cognitive screening, early detection, and accurate diagnosis of Alzheimer’s disease and related disorders.
+Learnings from these programs are synthesized into a practical, digital resources for healthcare systems to adopt best practices for patient care.

 The Challenge